 Legally binding in the Citizenship Clause of the Fourteenth Amendment to the Constitution, Michelle argues that immigrants have compromised citizenship virtues.

 Malkin gets a lot of flak for being “anti-immigration.”
-Still, it has to be made clear that her stance is to stop the entry of illegal immigrants to protect the rights of American families as well as those of legal immigrants.
+Still, it has to be made clear that her stance is to stop the entry of illegal immigrants to protect the rights of American families and those of legal immigrants.

 Her stance on unemployment benefits

 Michelle talked about the issue of extended unemployment benefits with her usual candor.
-“If you put enough government cheese in front of people, they are going just to keep eating it and kicking the can down the road.
-People will delay getting a job until he three weeks before the benefits run out.”
+“If you put enough government cheese in front of people, they will just keep eating it and kicking the can down the road.
+People will delay getting a job until three weeks before the benefits run out.“

 In one of her columns, Malkin tells men who embrace the movement that “your blanket ‘Believe Women’ bloviations are moral and intellectual abominations that insult every human being of sound mind and soul.”